-Mindfulness meditation is the practice of being present in the moment and in tune with your body and surroundings while also relaxing, calming and centering your mind.
+Mindfulness meditation is the practice of being present in the moment and in tune with your body and surroundings while also relaxing, calming, and centering your mind.

-How Is Mindfulness Meditation for Addiction Recovery Done?
+Doing Mindfulness Meditation for Addiction Recovery?

 There is no right or wrong way to practice mindfulness meditation.
 It is helpful to begin in an environment that is free from distractions.
 Sit in a comfortable position (good posture is recommended) and breathe in a way that is comfortable and normal to you.
 Then focus on your breathing.

-In order to first center your mind, you might say to yourself, “I am breathing.”
+To first center your mind, you might say to yourself, “I am breathing.”
 And when your thoughts begin to wander, you can gently and nonjudgmentally bring yourself back to your breathing.

 Who Benefits From Mindfulness Meditation?